Bloomhaven

 -

-Students ages 18-25 are welcome to join our upcoming Summer Program starting July 2025.
-Classes will be taught Mondays and Wednesdays from 10:00am -2:00pm with lunch breaks at 12:00pm.
+Students ages 18-25 are welcome to join our upcoming Fall & Winter Internship Program in August 2025.
+Classes will be taught Tuesdays and Wednesdays from 10:00am -2:00pm with lunch breaks at 12:00pm.
 Transportation assistance is available.

 inquire below for details!